 In 2021 The MUSE Foundation of Rhode Island (#MUSEOFRI) worked with Providence Mayor Jorge Elorza was the first New England city to sign a proclamation that recognizes Black Philanthropy Month (BPM).
-This August 2022 The MUSE Foundation of Rhode Island is working with Rhode Island Governor Dan McKee to sign a statewide proclamation making Rhode Island the first state in New England to recognize BPM.
+Then in August 2022 The MUSE Foundation of Rhode Island worked with Rhode Island Governor Dan McKee to sign a statewide proclamation making Rhode Island the first state in New England to recognize Black Philanthropy Month.

 Helen Baskerville-Dukes, Executive Director, JuneteethRI